FFTYYY/RaanA/README.md

   </span>
 </h1>

 This repo contains the implementation of the paper "RaanA: A Fast, Flexible, and Data-Efficient Post-Training Quantization Algorithm".
+We've created a [pypi package](https://pypi.org/project/RaanA/) to make the algorithm ready to use!
+See below 👇 for the instructions on how to use it.

 ## Installation